radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 # Password Policies

-When using a RadiantOne Universal Directory store or persistent cache (with password policy enforcement enabled), you can establish password policies for managing things such as password length, quality, reset frequency, lockout…etc. Password policies are only enforced for RadiantOne Universal Directory stores and persistent caches (that contain the user passwords and have enabled the enforcement of password policies) not any other kind of backend configuration (proxies, databases…etc.).
+When using a RadiantOne Directory store or persistent cache (with password policy enforcement enabled), you can establish password policies for managing things such as password length, quality, reset frequency, lockout…etc. Password policies are only enforced for RadiantOne Directory stores and persistent caches (that contain the user passwords and have enabled the enforcement of password policies) not any other kind of backend configuration (proxies, databases…etc.).

 ![Password Policies](Media/Image3.102.jpg)

-Figure 19: Password Policies

 ## Privileged Password Policy Group

 To allow users to bypass password policies, you can add them to the PrivilegedPasswordPolicyGroup group.
 This group can be useful, for example, if you want a helpdesk user to reset a user’s password.
 The password policies are not checked, so this user can set a password that does not meet the password content criteria, could be in history, etc.